 If you are a freeholder and you have been served with a s42 Notice then you need to act quickly as the consequences of not doing so can be catastrophic for you.
 We are able to help and guide freeholders through the lease extension process.

 If you are a leaseholder who owns a share in the freehold and you are looking to extend your lease then please see our section entitled ‘Lease Extensions to Shareholders’.

 Why choose us?

 At Biscoes we specialise in lease extensions and our friendly solicitors are able to guide you through this process.
-Samantha has a wealth of experience in this area.
+Gillian has a wealth of experience in this area.
 We are listed in the directory of LEASE.
 We can deal with your matter should you need to make an application to the County Court of the First-tier Tribunal.

 If you are a leaseholder, or a member of a residents association, or a freeholder and wish to discuss your lease extension then please do not hesitate to contact Gillian Cowling on 02392 660261 to discuss your situation and requirements.